RicardoRB/dartness/packages/dartness_server/docs/README.md

 # Introduction

-<p align="center">Dartness is a progressive dart framework for building efficient and scalable server-side applications.</p>
+Dartness is a dart framework for building efficient and scalable server-side applications.

 ## Description